cockroachdb/docs/src/current/cockroachcloud/plan-your-cluster-advanced.md

 ### Cluster configuration

 For single-region production deployments, Cockroach Labs recommends a minimum of 3 nodes.
-For new CockroachDB {{ site.data.products.cloud }} organizations, 3 nodes is the minimum supported configuration.
+For new CockroachDB {{ site.data.products.cloud }} organizations created after September 26, 2024, 3 nodes is the minimum supported configuration.
 The number of nodes you choose also affects your storage capacity and performance.
 See the [Example](#example) for more information.

 Some of a CockroachDB {{ site.data.products.advanced }} cluster's provisioned memory capacity is used for system overhead factors such as filesystem cache and sidecars, so the full amount of memory may not be available to the cluster's workloads.